geekyme/demo-react-hooks/README.md

 ### A Form builder

-- Building on #3, providing a graph API to construct the fields of a form and map relationships between fields
+- Building on previous example, providing a graph API to construct the fields of a form and map relationships between fields

+### A Form builder with huge number of fields and relationships

+- An exaggerated example of the previous, where changing the first field will copy the value to all the other X fields

 ## Setup